vsupapo/BookNook/README.md

 To run the BookNook application, you will need the `mongo-java-driver-3.8.1.jar` file and a Java IDE such as Eclipse or IntelliJ.

 ## Installation
+1. Clone the repository
-1. Import the project to your IDE
+2. Open the project in your IDE
-2. Add the Mongo Java driver to the target folder
+3. Add the Mongo Java driver to the target folder

 ## BookNook Features
 BookNook lets you: